-Most mesothelioma patients find themselves suddenly overwhelmed by decisions that must be made, changes that occur rapidly and a myriad of powerful emotions.
+Most mesothelioma patients find themselves suddenly overwhelmed by decisions that must be made, changes that occur rapidly, and a myriad of powerful emotions.
 One of the best ways that you can provide support and care during this trying time is by being an advocate for your loved one.
-Attend doctor’s appointments, be there during his or her mesothelioma treatment phases and help research and make decisions-medical, financial and otherwise logistical-together.
-Know you loved one’s desires and needs, so that you can communicate on the patient’s behalf should you need to.
+Attend doctor’s appointments, be there during his or her mesothelioma treatment phases and help research and make decisions-medical, financial, and otherwise logistical-together.
+Know your loved one’s desires and needs, so that you can communicate on the patient’s behalf should you need to.
 Know his or her medical team and be able to facilitate communication through your loved one’s mesothelioma support network.

 Most Importantly-Just BE THERE!